TAz00/arduino_twitch_api/README.md

 ## Edits

-Couldnt get the original code to connect, changed the code to use twitc.tv's root certificate, and got it working again.
+Couldnt get the original code to connect, changed the code to use twitch.tv's root certificate, and got it working again.
 Certificate expires 28.
 Jan 2028